 And how about a fun Segway ride through the spectacular Garden of The Gods?
 One of the most popular tours at Adventures Out West during summer is a guided Segway tour through Garden of the Gods.

 Taking a tour with adventure Adventure Out West is one of the most fun things to do in Colorado Springs as you will be able to see some of the most beautiful areas in the Pikes Peak region.
-The company has many special packages for all sorts of adventures and occasions.
-If you want to make your Colorado Springs visit more fun and memorable, taking one of the Adventures Out West tours is the best thing to do in this city!
+The company has many packages for all sorts of adventures and occasions.
+If you want to make your Colorado Springs visit more fun and memorable, taking one of the Adventures Out West is a must!

 Address: 1680 S 21st St, Colorado Springs